-Exchange of information (ToR II.B)
+B. The exchange of information (ToR II.B)

-- 1180.
-Sweden has the necessary domestic legal basis to exchange information spontaneously.
-Sweden notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 1181.
-Sweden has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States, (iii) the Nordic Convention on Assistance in Tax Matters and (iv) bilateral agreements in force with 70 jurisdictions.2 - 1182.
+1090.
+Sweden has international agreements permitting spontaneous exchange of information, including being a party to (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States, (iii) the Nordic Convention on Assistance in Tax Matters and (iv) bilateral agreements in force with 67 jurisdictions.2

+1091.
 For the year in review, the timeliness of exchanges is as follows:

-Future rulings within Number of exchanges Dela yed exchanges the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 3 0 N/A N/A
+Future rulings Number of exchanges Dela yed exchanges within the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 3 0 N/A N/A

-Follow-up requests received for exchange of the ruling Number Average time to provide response Number of requests not answered 0 N/A N/A
+Follow up requests received for exchange of Number Average time to provide response Number of requests not answered the ruling 0 N/A N/A

-1183.
+1092.
 In the prior years' peer review reports, it was determined that Sweden's process for the completion and exchange of templates were sufficient to meet the minimum standard.
 With respect to past rulings, no further action was required from Sweden.
 Sweden's implementation in this regard remains unchanged and therefore continues to meet the minimum standard.

-1184.
+1093.
 Sweden has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
 Sweden has met all of the ToR for the exchange of information process and no recommendations are made.

-Statistics (ToR IV.D)
+C. Statistics (ToR IV)

-1185.
+1094.
 The statistics for the year in review are as follows: